Plastic-free July is a Global Movement with the goal of reducing our use of single-use plastics.

 It’s amazing how much less there is to throw into the bin when we recycle and compost.
 Get guides for recycling and composting in my free resource library.

-Check out my other posts for more tips in reducing single use plastics:
+Check out my other posts for more tips on reducing single-use plastics:

 Are you ready to take the challenge?
 Head over to Plasticfreejuly.org to join the challenge and get even more tips! 🙂